mozilla/CCADB-Tools/kinto_integrity/README.md

 `https://settings.prod.mozaws.net/v1/buckets/security-state/collections/onecrl/records`

 ##### cert_storage
-cert_storage: A fresh, per request, Firefox Nightly profile is create and its cert_storage is populated.
+A fresh, per request, Firefox Nightly profile is create and its cert_storage is populated.

 ##### revocations.txt
 `revocations.txt` differs based on which endpoint is called.